parvvaresh/Classification-of-satellite-images/README.md

 ### 6. Model Comparison and Visualization
 Finally, the notebook compares the accuracy of the three models and visualizes the results using a bar plot.

----

-This summary provides an overview of the notebook's content, highlighting the key steps and tasks performed.